espenfl/t4me/docs/gparameters.rst

   The band parameters still need to be set in :file:`bandparam.yml` as they contain necessary information about scattering etc.

-- `w90` - Read Wannier90 output files.
-PythTB is used as an intermediate step to import the Wannier90 data and create the tight-binding model.
-From this we extract the band structure automatically.

 Example:
 ::